 Chances are, someone’s attempted an unauthorized purchase with your credit card.
-There’s also a chance you’ve fallen victim to a phishing scam before.
-It happens to everyone.
+It happens.
 However, for fundraisers, you don’t just have to worry about your financial information falling into the wrong hands, you have to watch out for your donors, too!
-Luckily, Qgiv has a number of security measures in place to prevent online payments fraud and keep your donors’ data safe.
+Luckily, Qgiv has a number of security measures in place to prevent online payment fraud and keep transaction information safe.

 Qgiv designed its system to automatically recognize potential fraud.
 Therefore, if the system suspects fraud, CAPTCHA auto-enables on the donation form credit card testers are attempting to exploit.

 What is CAPTCHA?

 CAPTCHA stands for Completely Automated Public Turing test to tell Computers and Humans Apart – which sounds very complex and techy, right?
 However, it’s really a simple concept.
 In the simplest of terms, CAPTCHA is a test that determines if a human or robot (well, computer program) is using your form.

 Many card testers use automated programs to rapidly complete and submit forms.
 Thus, they can test tons of credit cards quickly.